mararap/minishell/docs/02-working history.md

 That clears Readline’s internal history list and frees its memory when the shell exits.

-So your history is cleaned up properly at shutdown.
+So the history is cleaned up properly at shutdown.

 ---

 ## Important limitation: history is only for the current session

-I checked your code and there is **no** call to:
+There is **no** call to:

 * `read_history(...)`
 * `write_history(...)`

-That means your shell **does not save history to a file** between runs.
+That means our shell **does not save history to a file** between runs.

 So this works: